Indianapolis Colts Should Unleash Marlon Mack In 2017 NFL Season [Opinion]

 — SB Colts Cast (@SBColtsCast) August 21, 2017

 Head coach Chuck Pagano has already been noticing his rookie running back.
-He had very good things to say about the young back, despite being disappointed in the offense as a whole.
+He had very good things to say about the young back despite being disappointed in the offense as a whole.

 “I thought he was outstanding.
 He’s going to be a heck of a football player, whether he’s running the football — I think he averaged nine yards a carry, made a couple of nice catches.
 [He had a] screen called back because of a foolish holding penalty again on [offensive tackle Le’Raven Clark].”